GhostInTheSteiner/Composition-Compass/README.md

 Composition Compass effectively consists of two components:

-- **A comprehensive YouTube downloader**, which is capable of downloading entire albums or the top tracks of a given artist just by specifying the artist and / or album name.
+- **A comprehensive YouTube downloader**, which is capable of downloading entire albums or the top tracks to a given artist just by specifying the artist and / or album name.
 Besides that, the probably most useful feature is an automatic download of similar tracks, similar artists or similar albums based on Spotify and Last.fm data.

 - **An integrated player**, which allows you to play those songs back and "like" the ones you want to hear again, or "dislike" the ones you want to sort out.
 These songs will then be placed in two different directories, accordingly.
 If you feel like you discover a true gem, you can also store it in a special folder.
 This way you'll have an easier time finding it later on.